-The reforms have also contributed to increasing and promoting the skills of teachers and mentors for practical training within institutions and companies, all with the purpose for the education and training to better respond to the labour market needs.
+The reforms have also contributed to increasing and promoting skills of teachers and mentors for practical training within institutions and companies, all with the purpose that the education and training can better meet labour market needs.

-Monitoring and evaluation of progress and achievements of students is conducted by internal and external testing (assessment).
+Monitoring and evaluation of progress and achievements of students is conducted by internal and external testing.
 After completing vocational training, students take a vocational training exam in front of a Commission, comprised of teachers and employers' representatives delegated by chambers.
 After completing vocational education for occupations, students take a final exam composed of a theoretical and practical part.
 The theoretical part of the exam is taken internally and the practical part test is taken in front of a Commission comprised of teachers and employers' representatives delegated by chambers.